Day in the Life of a Software Developer

 • Maintain Software: After deploying applications, software developers can change, modify, and update code as needed.
 These professionals correct errors, prevent potential issues, streamline performance, and adjust software to meet evolving needs.

 • Document The Software Development Process: Developers keep detailed records throughout the software development process.
-These reports require clear language understood by all potential audiences.
+These reports require clear language that all potential audiences can understand.

 Where Do Software Developers Work?